Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Professor of Heritage Science

 - Bartlett School Env, Energy & Resources

 - Faculty of the Built Environment

-Matija joined UCL Centre for Sustainable Heritage in 2007 as Senior Lecturer in Sustainable Heritage.
-Apart from teaching and research, he is also Course Director for the MRes Heritage Science at the Centre, and the Heritage Science Laboratory manager.
+Matija is Deputy Director of UCL Institute for Sustainable Heritage, Course Director for the MRes Science and Engineering in Arts, Heritage and Archaeology at the Institute, and Deputy Director of the EPSRC Centre for Doctoral Training in Arts, Heritage and Archaeology.

-He was awarded PhD in chemistry at the University of Ljubljana in 2000.
-This work led to an EU-funded project, in which he was in charge of scientific coordination.
-In the last 17 years, he has been involved in more than 30 research and networking projects, mostly as a senior scientist, research manager, co-investigator or principal investigator, attracting more than £10M funding predominantly for heritage science.
+He was awarded PhD in chemistry at the University of Ljubljana and joined the Institute in 2007.
+In the last 17 years, he has been involved in more than 30 research and networking projects, mostly as a senior scientist, research manager, co-investigator or principal investigator, attracting ~£20M funding predominantly for heritage science.

 Matija's research is frequently featured in the media.
 Recent research into the smell of old paper and the use of volatiles as markers for degradation attracted considerable media interest, including The New York Times, The Times, The Guardian, Daily Telegraph, BBC, Le Temps Suisse, Scientific American, CBC Radio, Daily Planet, Discovery Channel, and more than 50 other national and international media.
 It was also featured in the major scientific journal Science.
 Watch Matija's UCL Lunch Hour Lecture on tour @the British Museum on the topic of old book smell.

 The full CV and bibliography are available here.